-Benzodiazepines are depressants that slow down the workings of the brain and the central nervous system.
-They are used medically to reduce anxiety and to help people sleep.
-They should only be prescribed by a health professional for short periods of time as it is possible to become dependent on them after as little as two weeks regular (eg daily) use.
+Benzodiazepine is a depressant and slows down the workings of the brain and the central nervous system.
+They are used medically to reduce anxiety, to help people sleep and to relax the body.
+They should only be prescribed by a doctor for short periods of time as it is possible to become dependent on them after as little as two weeks' regular (eg daily) use.
 (See 'Tolerance and dependence' in this fact sheet).

 Different types of benzodiazepines work in the body for different lengths of time.
-They come in the form of tablets or capsules and some are available for intravenous use in hospital and other medical settings.
-These are a very dangerous group of drugs when taken in high doses and/or mixed with alcohol and other drugs and can cause an overdose or death.
+They come in the form of tablets or capsules and some are available for intravenous use in hospital settings.
+These are a very dangerous group of drugs when taken in high doses and/or mixed with other drugs and can cause an overdose or death.